 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!

 2. White-Headed Capuchin Monkey

-He may look familiar, (umm hello it’s Marcel from Friends!), but you won’t find this white-headed monkey in its natural habitat anywhere but in Central America.
+You won’t find capuchin monkeys in their true habitat anywhere but in Central America.
 This Costa Rican animal is highly intelligent and is rather versatile, living in different kinds of forests and eating all kinds of food.
 These monkeys often hang out in groups of 20-40 and tend to live a long life of over 54 years old.